List of Rick and Morty characters: Beth Smith

 Beth Smith (née Sanchez) (voiced by Sarah Chalke) is Rick's daughter, Summer and Morty's mother, and Jerry's wife.
 She is a veterinarian who specializes in horse surgery, a job she internally feels to be beneath her and is often defensive when her career is compared to human medicine.
-Level-headed and assertive, she struggles with her husband's ego, which thrives in defiance of his proven mediocrity.
 Several episodes have dealt with Beth's deep dissatisfaction with her life, stemming from her belief that she has "settled" in her marriage, family, and job.
 She wanted to become a "real" surgeon but became pregnant with Summer at 17.
-She is the most assertive force in her household, while also displaying traits of selfishness, humor, and intelligence.
-Beth is unperturbed by her father's destructive and dangerous tendencies around her son.
+She is an assertive force in her household, while also displaying traits of selfishness, humor, and intelligence.
 She, from childhood, views Rick more favorably than her mother due to the parental separation.
 Harmon expanded upon this origin in an interview: "Kids can sometimes idolize their worst parent and blame their supportive parent for chasing off the dad with the guts to leave. ...
 She believes that Rick, as crazy as he is, is the better of her two parents even though she was raised by her mother and she blames her mother's unremarkability on her father's departure and will do anything to keep her father back in her life."
 In "The Rickshank Rickdemption", Beth is heartbroken that Rick abandoned her again and is unhappy with the federation's new conditions as the medicine they provide makes horses healthier than ever, which affects her job.
 She is glad when Rick comes back home again, but Jerry, sick of Rick, forces her to choose between Rick and himself.
 Beth chooses Rick over Jerry, leading to their implied divorce.
 In "The ABC's of Beth", it is revealed that Beth shares the same sociopathic tendencies as her father.
 Rick offers to make Beth a clone of herself to tend to her family while she can explore the multiverse.
 In "The Rickchurian Mortydate", she begins to believe that she herself is the clone and goes to Jerry for help.
 Beth realizes that she loves Jerry and calls off the divorce, renewing her bond with her family and no longer insecure about Rick abandoning her again.